BayAreaMetro/DataViz/SpatialAnalysisMapping/Documentation.md

 ## Basic Documentation

 - Title: State what it is.
 Often times, this will simply be the name of the layer, or association of layers.
+    - **Draft Content**
+        - Include "draft" in the title: "My Web Map (draft)"
+    - **Final Content**
+        - Remove "draft" from title: "My Web Map"
 - Summary: A one-line description of the content
 - Description: Additional information that supports summary.
     - Link to project documentation (if any).
     - Project or program content was created to support.
     - Content owner - the person responsible for the project or program the content supports.
-- Tags: Related keywords to support content discovery (Tagging section for more details)
+- Tags: Related keywords to support content discovery See: [Content Tagging Strategy](https://mtcdrive.app.box.com/file/198480762097)
+    - **If content is considered draft include "draft" as a tag**

 ## Detailed Documentation